jeff-hykin/better-cpp-syntax/README.md

 ## So whats the deal with the built-in C++ stynax?
 The standard C++ sytax (for both Atom and VS Code) looks like a bunch of hacked-together solutions with no standards.
 The regex and pattern matching is so complicated to read that I think nobody wants to change it.
 There's missing keywords, misspelled keywords, theres copy-and-pasted patterns everywhere, there's duplicated logic, there's groups that were matched but forgot to ever be tagged.

 I hope I will have the time to standardize it by having the .json files be generated completely by the ruby file.
-This will make the regex patterns readable and maintainable, it will prevent code duplication, and those together will make the code much easier to maintain.
+It will make the regex readable and prevent code duplication (which will make the code actually maintainable).

 ## Did you write all of this youself?
 No, absolutely not.
 This is only a modifcation of https://github.com/atom/language-c;